 - Why collect review data?

-- While sites like Glassdoor are already popular with students, career centers get no insight into this data.
-Handshake bridges this gap, and in so doing bring tremendous value to both career centers and students.
+- While sites like Glassdoor are already popular with students, career centres get no insight into this data.
+Handshake bridges this gap, and in so doing bring tremendous value to both career centres and students.